toptechevangelist/awesome-platform-engineering/README.md

 - 2022-10-27 [Internal Developer Platform (IDP) benefits and its key components](https://www.xenonstack.com/insights/internal-developer-platform)
 - 2022 [zlifecycle : Platform Engineering: Using it to Gain Competitive Advantage](https://www.zlifecycle.com/blog/platform-engineering)
 - 2022-11- 21 [The Challenge of Cognitive Load in Platform Engineering: a Discussion with Paula Kennedy](https://www.infoq.com/articles/cognitive-load-platform-engineering/)
+- 2022-11-22 Randy Shoup (VP of Engineering and Chief Architect at eBay): [Engineering Your Organization: Services, Platforms, and Communities](https://www.infoq.com/presentations/engineering-organization-services-platforms-communities)
 - 2022-11-24 Mia-Platform: [The Internal Developer Platform Revolution: what every CTO should know](https://blog.mia-platform.eu/en/the-internal-developer-platform-revolution)
 - 2022-11-29 Platform Engineering:
   - Part 1 is about [WHY the evolution of developer cognitive load is giving Platform Engineering so much traction](https://medium.com/agorapulse-stories/platform-engineering-part-1-why-the-evolution-of-developer-cognitive-load-9f36f5cc2888)